Renofeation: A Simple Transfer Learning Method for Improved Adversarial Robustness: Background

-Besides the aforementioned baselines considered in the experiments, we also discuss efforts in improving transfer learning using additional information or architectural changes.~\cite{ge2017borrowing} developed a method to improve fine-tuning by leveraging additional training data obtained from large-scale datasets.~\cite{Cui_2018_CVPR} used Earth Mover's Distance to measure domain similarity between datasets and showed that pre-training on similar domains results in better transfer.~\cite{wang2017growing} discovered that increasing the model capacity (wider or deeper) improves the effectiveness of fine-tuning.~\cite{kornblith2019better} investigate whether better models on the source dataset imply better models on the target dataset using linear classifiers and fine-tuning.
-In contrast, we do not assume having access to the source data.
+Transfer learning using extra information or architectural changes have also been investigated in the literature.
+Ge \textit{et al.}~\cite{ge2017borrowing} developed a method to improve fine-tuning by leveraging additional training data obtained from large-scale datasets.
+Cui \textit{et al.}~\cite{Cui_2018_CVPR} used Earth Mover's Distance to measure domain similarity between datasets and showed that pre-training on similar domains results in better transfer.
+Wang \textit{et al.}~\cite{wang2017growing} discovered that increasing the model capacity (wider or deeper) improves the effectiveness of fine-tuning.